 While there is no wrong way to pair cheese and fruit, the Sissles do have some advice for where to start.
 “There’s a saying, ‘What grows together goes together,’” says Mary.
 “I think about either going with two things that have similar characteristics—for example, bright and fresh and tart flavors—or going with something that’s a total contrast, such as pairing sweet with bitter.”
 Texture, says Will, is also worth taking into consideration.

-Savor These Simple Summer Pairings
+Savor These Summer Fruit and Cheese Pairings

 Grilled Peach and Burrata Caprese